All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What happens to my results if I stop taking compounded semaglutide?

 Without sustained lifestyle changes, most patients regain a significant portion of lost weight within 12 months.
-This is not a failure of willpower.
+This isn't a failure of willpower.
 It reflects the biological reality that the body actively defends against maintained weight loss through hormonal changes.
 Many patients choose to remain on a lower maintenance dose long-term to sustain their results.

 Track Your Own Before and After